amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ## Requirements

 Name of the OCI tenancy used to host the lab.
+This will be supplied in the student guide.

 The OCI compartment where your resources will be located.
+This will be supplied in the student guide.

 A username and password for the OCI tenancy used for the lab.
+This will be supplied in the student guide.

 Details of the two Oracle Container Engine (OKE) clusters that will be used for the lab.